1942 Wheat Penny Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 3. 1942-S/S RPM FS-512 Errors

-What makes FS-512 especially notable is its rarity in top grades.
-Only two red coins have been certified in MS67, each valued around $1,800, with the auction record reaching $1,763 for a Red example in 2020.
+What makes FS-512 especially notable is its extreme rarity in top grades.
+PCGS has certified only two Red examples in MS67, each valued around $1,800, with the auction record reaching $1,763 for a Red MS67 at Legend Rare Coin Auctions in 2020.
 This scarcity reflects both San Francisco’s lower overall mintage and the limited survival of this specific die variety.

 1942-S/S RPM FS-512 Wheat Penny (RD) Price/Grade Chart